MPF Industry Group

 MPF Industry Group is a Hungarian-owned multinational manufacturing company with investments in East-Central Europe and in the Far East.
-The company headquarter is in Singapore with European Union and the United States as its major markets.
+The company headquarter is in Singapore with the European Union and the United States as its major markets.
 According to Forbes magazine, it is the second-biggest Hungarian-owned family business.
 MPF Industry Group is featured in 1000 Companies to Inspire Europe published by the London Stock Exchange.

 History

 Csaba Felcsuti founded the MPF Industry Group in 1976 with a group of entrepreneurs in the late socialist Hungary.
 At this time, private companies were illegal in Hungary, but the communist government began to undertake various free market initiatives.
 Seizing an opportunity, Csaba Felcsuti began working as an entrepreneur and began to manufacture tools from the garage of his house.

 With the collapse of communism, several DIY store chain appeared in the Hungarian market.
 Csaba Felcsuti and his son, Zsolt Felcsuti, identified this as a business opportunity and stepped out of their garage-based manufacturing to go mainstream.